dsnyder7427/RoboHelp/docs/upload_to_iis.md

 # Upload to IIS

 The UPLOAD to IIS command uploads the file to IIS.
 This is a POST request.
-It passes the file as form data in the Body.
+It passes the file as form data in the **Body**.

 [UPLOAD to IIS Example](#upload-to-iis-example)